arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 “Let’s pick a form.”
 Alethea decided to take the form of a small young elf.
 Aurielle took the opposite route and adopted the form of an old elven wizard.

 In a few moments, they emerged out of a portal in a cave on a mountain beside the city Zior.
 They made their way down.
 A few small travelers’ outposts dotted the mountainside, serving food and drink.
 As they got close to the bottom of the mountain, they reached a dwarven settlement built on the last slight downward slope of the mountain.
 The unpaved rocky path gave way to cobblestone roads.
 As they were passing by a row of houses, an old dwarf popped out and said, “Oh wow!
 How long have you been around?
 It’s been a long time since we’ve seen any elves here.”
 Aurielle said, “We just arrived.”
 “I’m Aren.
 If you’re looking for a place to sleep tonight, I’d love to have you stay over.”
 They were looking to rest, so they took up Aren’s generous offer.

+TODOs:
+- A cardinal with the spirit of an immortal human who was invited to Valinor. (wiki image embed?)
+- The Cardinal talks about the simulations and spirits being placed in stasis ... for later ... analysis ... but doesn’t say too much more about it ... he was picked out early ... all of this is revealed/done in dialog.
+- An annoying regular parrot who repeats himself.
+In his small brain, he’s annoyed and mildly jealous at the cardinal’s frequent incessant chit-chat chatter, which all the hit creatures seemed to pay great heed to.
 #### Subchapter 4 of 7

 _From the perspective of Nauriel_: